lijun99/clAmpcor/README.md

 ```
     adb pull /vendor/lib64/libOpenCL.so
 ```
-Please it under android/qualcomm/lib (to replace the current file).
+Place it under android/qualcomm/lib (to replace the current file).

 #### Build
-Please modify the `CMakeLists.txt` under `android` directory to specify the correct paths for android sdk and device architectures.
+Please modify the `CMakeLists.txt` under `android` directory to specify the correct android sdk path and device architectures.

 ```commandline
     cd android